 Many articles I write come across as quite ambitious and not a little solemn.
-Reading articles such as The kamikaze approach to learning Chinese or Benchmarking progress to stay motivated, it might seem like I’m a robot that views learning Chinese simply as a difficult mountain to scale, and that reaching the top as quickly as possible is the only thing that matters.
+Reading articles such as Is taking a Chinese course that’s too hard good for your learning?, it might seem like I’m a robot that views learning Chinese simply as a difficult mountain to scale, and that reaching the top as quickly as possible is the only thing that matters.

 Even though we all have our different ways to climb, I think it’s safe to say that most of us want to improve and learn more, whatever goal we’re striving for.
 Some long-term goals take a very long time to accomplish, so simply aiming for the top and trudging on is not only daunting, I think it’s impossible for most people to keep up in the long run.
 Therefore, in this article I will talk about why I think rewards in the short-term perspective are absolutely essential when learning anything.
 Another way of saying that is that you need to have fun if you hope to reach the top of the mountain.

 Learning Chinese for the thrill…

 Come on, my friends, let’s make for the hills.

 They say there’s gold but I’m looking for thrills.